naturalis/nbclassify/nbclassify/docs/orchid_api.rst

 authentication has been implemented so far.
 This means that users are currently able to view and edit photos uploaded by other users.

-Once user authentication is implemented, permissions can be set so that users can only edit their own photos.
+Once client authentication is implemented, permissions can be set so that clients can only edit their own photos.

 Pagination
 ==========